We are open - safety is our top priority!

 Posted on: December 23, 2016

 Emergency Root Canals on Long Island

 If your tooth hurts, you may need an emergency root canal treatment.
-Long Island endodontist Dr. Richard Marcus and his associates are root canal specialists.
+Long Island endodontists Dr. Richard Marcus, Dr. Ivan Lukachynets, and periodontist Dr. Natasha Kapoor are root canal specialists.
 Call their endodontics office in Huntington, NY today at (631) 247-0976 to schedule a time to come in today for immediate care.